mncc8337/.dotfiles/README.md

     - ibm-plex
     - bibata-cursor-theme
     `yay -S ttf-cascadia-code-nerd ttf-ibm-plex bibata-cursor-theme`
-- the gtk theme is not included because i use [oomox](https://github.com/themix-project/oomox-gtk-theme) to generate it (config will be added later)
 ### awesomewm
 these dependencies are only needed for awesomewm.
 - [awesome](https://awesomewm.org/)